izzkhair/SampleChangiAirportBot/README.md

 7)You can now publish this bot as a web service.
 Dont forget to change your Messaging Endpoint in Botframework<br /><br />
 8) Congratulation.
 Your Bot is now LIVE and you can connect it to various communication channel available.<br /><br />

-<b>Feel free to raise an issue if you would like me to clear your doubts or answer your questions</b>
+<H3>Feel free to raise an issue if you would like me to clear your doubts or answer your questions</H3>